Case study · Home Hub

 An apartment that runs itself.

-A year-long buildout of an always-on command center for one apartment.
-Lights, music, voice, vision, and game-day celebrations — all reacting to what's actually happening in the room, all running on a single Latitude 7420 in the corner.
+Year-long buildout of an always-on command center for one apartment.
+Lights, music, voice, vision, and game-day celebrations.
+Everything reacts to what's happening in the room.
+The whole thing runs on one Latitude 7420 in the corner.

 60 seconds of the apartment behaving.

-Mode-switching, light response, the journal page, and the analytics SectorBoard — recorded straight off the kiosk.
+Mode-switching, light response, the journal page, and the analytics SectorBoard.
+Straight off the kiosk.

 What's actually in there.

-Snapshots from the current build — every number is grounded in a shipped feature, not a wishlist.
+Snapshots from the current build.
+Every number is grounded in a shipped feature.

 One backend, many surfaces.